dhaferHS/holbertonschool-AirBnB_clone/README.md

 ### What’s a command interpreter?

- * Create a new object (ex: a new User or a new State)
+ * Create a new object (ex: a new User or a new Place)
  * Retrieve an object from a file, a database etc…
  * Do operations on objects (count, compute stats, etc…)
  * Update attributes of an object